FormaServe/python-active-jobs/readme.md

 * Clone this repository to your local machine.
 * Install the necessary dependencies (e.g., Python, etc.).
 * Run the application using the provided scripts.

+**It is advised to check-out & run the section on virtual environments with python before proceeding with the install of this app.**

 ## Pre-req's